alk224/akutils_ubuntu_installer/README.md

 git clone https://github.com/alk224/akutils_ubuntu_installer.git (clone the installer repository)
 sudo bash ~/ak_ubuntu_installer/ak_ubuntu_installation.sh install (run the installer script)

+Sometimes the installation is not completed on the first pass, so it is probably useful to reboot now, then rerun the last command a second time.
+The scripts are built on conditional statments so most of the steps are skipped if they were successfully completed already.

 **OTHER FUNCTIONS**

     sudo bash ~/akutils_ubuntu_installer/akutils_ubuntu_installation.sh install --stacks (install stacks for RADseq analysis -- only after installer has been run at least once)